 Our Lip Augmentation Masterclass aims to take the lip enhancement techniques taught on our Foundation and Advanced courses to a higher level.
 The teaching on this course includes techniques for enhancing the natural lip pout, addressing downturned corners of the mouth, lip border definition and lip body enhancement, as well as how to deal with complications and photographing your clients lips.

 In addition, you will cover the anatomy of the lips and lower third of the face in extreme detail and will be provided with learning materials to reflect upon in your own time.
-As with all of our courses, you will have the opportunity to practice on a large volume of live cosmetic models in groups of 2 or 3 to one aesthetic trainer.
+As with all of our courses, you will have the opportunity to practice on a large volume of live cosmetic model patients in groups of 2 or 3 to one aesthetic trainer.

 We predict that the demand for lip enhancement will continue to grow and grow, so now is most certainly the time to seize this opportunity and get ahead by expanding your aesthetic knowledge with an Acquisition Aesthetics Lip Filler Masterclass!
 Book online now to avoid disappointment!